-The Code of Conduct contains Principles articulating the policies of EMSA and standards which are intended to provide additional guidance to all EMSA employees, including the the CEO, including the Officers and Directors.
-Director of EMSA.
+The Code of Conduct contains Principles articulating the policies of EMSA and standards which are intended to provide additional guidance to all EMSA employees, including the Director of EMSA.
 The Principles set forth in the Code of Conduct shall be distributed to all new employees and periodically to all continuing employees as well as to all members of the Board of Trustees, officers, members of the Medical Directors Office and Medical Control Board, and all contractors and agents of EMSA, as required by law.
 All employees are responsible to ensure that their behavior and activity is consistent with the Code of Conduct.

 As used in the Code of Conduct, the term EMSA means EMERGENCY MEDICAL SERVICES AUTHORITY and each of its divisions, subsidiaries and operating or business units.
 EMSA's operations contractor is an independent contractor that carries out functions on behalf of EMSA and is included in the definition of EMSA for the purposes of the Code of Conduct.
 The terms "officer", "director" and "employee" include any person who fills such a role or provides services on behalf of EMSA or any of its divisions, subsidiaries, or operating or business units.
-The term "supervisor" shall mean the immediate supervisor of an EMSA employee as assigned by the CEO, including the Officers or Directors.
-Director of EMSA; and for the Director, the term "supervisor" shall mean the Chair of the Board of Trustees of EMSA.
+The term "supervisor" shall mean the immediate supervisor of an EMSA employee as assigned by the Director of EMSA; and for the Director, the term "supervisor" shall mean the Chair of the Board of Trustees of EMSA.